 The Malaysian Examination Syndicate, Ministry of Education as the controlling body, provides examinations of music on behalf of Associated Board of the Royal Schools (ABRSM).
-As a federal ministry, Malaysian Examination Syndicate supplies of examinations are out scope and no GST will be charged to students taking the examinations.
+Malaysian Examination Syndicate is considered as federal government, therefore supplies of examinations are out scope and no GST will be charged.

 - Q16.
 Are services provided by a company registered with Companies Commission of Malaysia (SSM) under Company Limited by Guarantee operating as training centres for public servants subject to GST? - A16.
 For GST purpose, such companies are regarded as any other business entity.

 Thus, the services provided are taxable and subject to GST even though it is operating as training centres for public servants.